 Discover how to quickly and easily add buttons to your knitting projects without having to sew them on and without creating even more ends to weave in.

 Disclosure: This tutorial may include affiliate links.
 This means when you use these links, and make a purchase from that website, that The Fated Knitter will earn a commission from that sale.
-This does not cost you any extra, but helps support this website.
+This does not cost you any extra, but helps support my business.

 Sewing on buttons has always been a little bit of a tedious task for me.

 It’s not a difficult one.
 It’s just… I wish the buttons would sew themselves on.

 And there’s always at least one that doesn’t go on straight.
 It’s always in the wrong place.
 Not lots.
 Just enough to annoy you.

 Recently I’ve been knitting lots of preemie baby cardigans for the Warm Baby Project.

 If you want the pattern I’ve been using it’s free here.

 Anyway, as I was knitting it dawned on me that I could use a technique typically used with lace, but for my buttons.

 That is… to add the button directly on to the stitch with a crochet hook!